 - c.
-There is an equal number of male and female faculty who answered the survey: - d.
-Throsplive percent (45%) are hitselive year or older; - e.
-Throy-sla persect (16%) are notetenure track laculty while thirty-four (31%) are tenured faculty and seventy-one persect (71%) are following faculty: - E. For y-one percent (4. %) of the faculty respondents teach in the Liberal Arts department while only (3%) teach in University Chilege of Advancing and Professional Studies (CAPS); - g.
-Thirty-live percent (35%) back up their data one or twice a semissier; - h.
-Seventy percent (70%) use technology-enhanced lectures tools for academic purposes: - i.
-Sixty-nine (69%) have not used qualitative data analysis software (e.g. ATLAST, NVivo) while only two percent (2%) considered. themselves as expens in these tools: - Seventy-live percent (75%) are more interested in learning more about Blackboard Learning Management System and technology in meeting spaces/classrooms.
+There is an equal number of male and female faculty who answered the survey; - d.
+Forty-five percent (45%) are fifty-five year or older; - e.
+Forty-six percent (46%) are non-tenure track faculty while thirty-four (34%) are tenured faculty and seventy-one percent (71%) are full time faculty; - f.
+Forty-one percent (41%) of the faculty respondents teach in the Liberal Arts department while only (3%) teach in University College of Advancing and Professional Studies (CAPS); - g.
+Thirty-five percent (35%) back up their data one or twice a semester; - h.
+Seventy percent (70%) use technology-enhanced lectures tools for academic purposes; - i.
+Sixty-nine (69%) have not used qualitative data analysis software (e.g. ATLAS.ti, NVivo) while only two percent (2%) considered themselves as experts in these tools; - j.
+Seventy-five percent (75%) are more interested in learning more about Blackboard Learning Management System and technology in meeting spaces/classrooms.

-Over the course of a semester, on average, how often do you use the following services?!
+Over the course of a semester, on average, how often do you use the following services?

 Library Information Technology

-Access to unline resources from off Campus (3.44) Instructional technology support (2.10)
+Access to online resources from off Campus (3.44) Instructional technology support (2.10)

 Online library catalog (2.86)

 Library e-book collections (2.19)

 Library reference services (2.02)

-Inter-library hour (2.00)
+Inter-library loan (2.00)